akka/akka-management/docs/src/main/paradox/kubernetes-deployment/preparing-for-production.md

 * We're using a Kubernetes deployment.
 Deployments are logical groupings of pods that represent a single service using the same template.
   They support [configurable rolling updates](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.11/#deploymentstrategy-v1-apps), meaning the cluster will be gradually upgraded, rather than upgrading every node at once and incurring an outage.
+Be sure to consult @ref:[Kubernetes Rolling Updates](../rolling-updates.md#kubernetes-rolling-updates) for recommendations.
 * We label the pod in the `template` with `app: appka`.
 This must match the ActorSystem name so that @ref[Akka Bootstrap](../bootstrap/index.md) finds the other nodes in the cluster.
 * The image we're using is `akka-sample-cluster-kubernetes:latest`.
 This corresponds to the name and version of the service in our build.
   We will discuss how to select an appropriate version number below.